xhgchen/xhgchen.github.io/_posts/2023-08-22-reproduction-and-beyond-gsoc.md

 The following is simply a list of my own ideas for what we could add to this package and far from exhaustive.
 We encourage new ideas, GitHub issues, bug reports, and contributions!
 I intend to continue looking into the Einstein-Helfand viscosity reproduction and complete the Green-Kubo viscosity utility function, but the rest will depend on my availability:
 - Implement a utility function to calculate viscosity via the Green-Kubo method (planned)
-- Reproduction of literature results using the implemented Einstein-Helfand viscosity class (will continue looking into in consultation with MDAnalysis community)
+- Reproduce literature results using the implemented Einstein-Helfand viscosity class (will continue looking into in consultation with MDAnalysis community)
 - Implement additional transport property analyses (ionic and thermal conductivity, etc) and tools (utility functions, plotting functions, etc)
-- Example Jupyter Notebooks
+- Add example Jupyter Notebooks
-- Improved docs
+- Continue improving the documentation

 ## References